-Jim Steiner, the agent for Bengals' third-round pick Ron Dugans, didn't agree to a deal for nearly two weeks because of the clause after they agreed on money.
+Jim Steiner, the agent for Bengals' third-round pick Ron Dugans, and his client held out on signing the clause for nearly two weeks after they agreed on money.
 When they did sign, they attached a letter of protest.

 "I still don't

 like the clause.
 I think it stinks," Steiner said.
 "This game is all about relationships and building them and it starts right from that first contact.
 What does this say to a young a player?"

 The Bengals insist they are doing what other teams do, which is protecting huge, lump-sum investments.